KontioJuho/matrinetR/README.md

 </p>
 </details>

+## Network estimation

+The matrinet_estimate, takes matrigraph and matridata as an input and estimates network weights of different type for each element in the matrigraph edgelist.
+The default network weigts (that can be customized) are estimated from different data types as follows:

 | Datatype | Default metric | matrisome_THPA | matrisome_TCGA |matrisome_GTEx |
   | --- | --- | --- | --- | --- |
   |  Continuous data | Pairwise correlation| Not available |Available |Available|